 How do I register for summer classes?

 You’ll register for summer classes at Truman through TruView, following the same steps that you follow for fall or spring courses.
 When your advisor clears you for fall registration, you’ll be cleared for summer as well.
-The dates for summer registration generally precede the fall registration dates by about a week.
-Check http://registrar.truman.edu/registration/ for exact dates.
+Summer registration dates generally precede the fall registration dates by about a week.

 Registration for summer courses at community colleges and other universities generally occurs in March or April.
 You’ll also need to take the necessary steps to be admitted to another school before you can register for classes.